 Mix together the malai and curd.
 Leave it outside(no need to refrigerate)

-Transfer to a pan and start heating.
+Transfer to a thick bottom pan and start heating.
 Soon the mixture will get watery.
 Let it cook further on slow gas and in about 20mins you will see ghee.

 Strain in a clean jar.
 Use as required.